mogilvie/GdprBundle/README.md

-# SpecShaper Encrypt Bundle
+# SpecShaper GDPR Bundle

-A bundle to handle encoding and decoding of parameters using OpenSSL and Doctrine lifecycle events.
+A bundle to aid with the General Data Protection Regulation requirements.

 Features include:

 - Written for Symfony verison 3.x.x
-- Uses OpenSSL
+- Provides annotation for adding to entity parameter doc blocks
+- Records values for Data Protection Impact Assesments of entity parameters.
-- Uses Lifecycle event
+- Uses SpecShaper\EncryptBundle to encrypt senstive data

 **Warning**
 - This bundle has not been unit tested.